Trump Waging War Against U.S. Justice System, Causing Long-Lasting Damage, Legal Experts Warn

 Trump is, effectively, at war with the law, according to Katyal.

 This opens up countless possibilities for defense lawyers all over the country.
-What used to be unimaginable scenarios may soon become everyday occurrences in American courtrooms.
+What used to be unimaginable scenarios, may soon become everyday occurrences in American courtrooms.
 Nothing would stop a gang member’s lawyer to argue that his client’s prosecution is a “rigged witch hunt,” based on testimonies from “flipped” witnesses.
 Herein lies the biggest danger of Donald Trump’s presidency, according to the New York Times.

-Recently, in an interview with Fox & Friends‘ Ashley Earhardt, as the Inquisitr reported, President Trump criticized the Department of Justice, Attorney General Jeff Sessions, and Robert Mueller, while defending Paul Manafort, and accusing the FBI of treating his former campaign chair like Al Capone.
+Recently, in an interview with Fox & Friends‘ Ashley Earhardt, as the Inquisitr reported, President Trump criticized the Department of Justice, Attorney General Jeff Sessions, Robert Mueller, while defending Paul Manafort, and accusing the FBI of treating his former campaign chair like Al Capone.

 Trump’s attacks on U.S. institutions and government officials are nothing new.
 But, the president may be playing a dangerous game, setting numerous dangerous precedents, and creating a complex web the American justice system will have difficult time untangling itself from.
 This could, according to Leah Litman, a constitutional law professor at the University of California, Irvine result in “a general lack of concern for any compliance with the law, or adherence to basic norms of democratic legitimacy.”